LSPosed/MagiskOnWSALocal/docs/README.md

     Install the dependencies manually.

-    Use the command-line program `build.sh`.
+    Use the command-line program `./build.sh`.

 ## Features